 [Provide details on the semester the course should be offered in, specifying any timetabling constraints to be considered (e.g. overlap of popular combinations, other specialism courses, external courses etc).]
-Semester 1.
-In order to complement CG (S1) and RSS (S1), and prerequisite for AV (S2) 2d.
+To be offered in the first semester of the fourth year.
+It naturally follows Computer Security offered in the third year and also facilitates Secure Programming to be taken in the second semester of the fourth year.
+It is meant to be taught in parallel to Introduction to Modern Cryptography.
+2d.
 Summary Course Description: